3mcd/javelin/docs/src/chapter_2.md

 world.delete(parent) // also deletes `child`
 ```

 And much more!
-Move to the next chapter to learn how to build a simple game with Javelin.
+Move to the next chapter to learn how to install Javelin.